General Foundations of Algebra

 Example

-Students analyze the relationship between the term number in the pattern below and the term value.
+Students analyze the relationship between the position number in the pattern below and the number of squares in the term.
 One student proposes a conjecture that the number of squares in each term is always two more than in the previous one.
-Another student mentions that the number of squares is always twice the position term.
+Another student mentions that the number of squares is always twice the position number.

 Growing pattern using squares.
 Position 1 : 2 squares.
 Position 2 : 4 squares.
 Position 3 : 6 squares.

-To verify the conjecture, the first student can check that in position 2 the term has 2 more squares than the term in position 1 and that the term in position 3 has 2 more squares than the term in position 2.
-This conjecture allows the student to predict that the 4th term will have 2 more squares than 6, that is to say 8 squares, and the student can verify this by building the term in position 4.
+To verify the conjecture, the first student can check that Position 2 has two more squares than Position 1 and Position 3 has two more squares than Position 2.
+This conjecture allows the student to predict that Position 4 will have 2 more squares than Position 3, or 8 squares.
+The student can verify this by building Position 4.
 In this case, the reasoning is additive.

-The second student can verify their conjecture by checking that at the term in position 1 there is 1 group of 2 squares, in position 2 there are 2 groups of 2 squares and in position 3 there are 3 groups of 2 squares.
-This conjecture/relation allows the student to predict that in position 4, there will be 4 groups of 2 squares (that is, 8 squares) and that the term in position 20 will have 20 groups of 2 squares, (that is, 40 squares).
-The construction of the term in position 4 and other subsequent terms support this conjecture.
-Note that the conjecture must be revised if a counterexample is discovered.
+The second student can verify their conjecture by checking that Position 1 has 1 group of two squares, Position 2 has 2 groups of two squares and Position 3 has 3 groups of two squares.
+This reasoning allows the student to predict that in Position 4, there will be 4 groups of two squares (8 squares) and that Position 5 will have 20 groups of two squares, (40 squares).
+The construction of Position 4 and other subsequent positions will support this conjecture.
+Note that conjectures must be revised if a counterexample is discovered.

-Operating on variables is the action of analyzing and acting on what is unknown.
-"It is reasoning analytically, thinking about operations, generalizations, not objects (adapted from Squalli & Theis, 2005)."
+Operating on unknown quantities is the action of analyzing and acting on what is unknown.
+'It is reasoning analytically, thinking about operations, generalizations, not objects (adapted from Squalli & Theis, 2005).'
 (Ontario Ministry of Education, 2008a, p.
 11).
 According to several researchers, this is what distinguishes algebra from arithmetic (Driscoll, 1999, p.
 1; Squalli, 2002, p.
 8).
 Variables are usually represented symbolically by letters.
 However, in many situations, they can be represented by other symbols (for example, a square, a question mark, a fill-in-the-blank) or concrete materials.
 They can also be expressed verbally.

-Source : Guide d’enseignement efficace des mathématiques, de la 4e à la 6e année, p.
+Source: translated from Guide d’enseignement efficace des mathématiques de la 4e à la 6e année, p.
 11.

 Students' algebraic thinking develops in conjunction with the development of mathematical skills.
 Thus, students need to develop the ability to reason and solve problems algebraically and then communicate their algebraic reasoning.